Biden and Trump speak after he says 'no place in America for this kind of violence'

 WASHINGTON — President Joe Biden spoke with former President Donald Trump on Saturday night, just hours after a possible assassination attempt on him at his rally in Pennsylvania.

-"I’ve been thoroughly briefed by all the agencies in the federal government as to the situation based on what we know now," Biden told reporters earlier in hastily assembled remarks.
+"I’ve been thoroughly briefed by all the agencies in the federal government as to the situation based on what we know now," Biden told reporters and the nation earlier in hastily assembled remarks carried on live TV.
 "I have tried to get a hold of Donald, he’s with his doctors.
 Apparently, he's doing well.
 I plan on talking to him shortly."

 "Look, there's no place in America for this kind of violence.
 It’s sick.
 It’s sick," Biden said.
 "It’s one of the reasons why we have to unite this country."